isaacarroyov/freelance_projects/README.md

 get the same results, need little time changing details and could save time.

-Here's the theme with some data visualization examples of charts that the client often uses.
+Here's the theme with some "dummy" data visualization examples of charts that the client often uses.

 Data source: [Our World In Data](https://ourworldindata.org)

 ![](./00_custom_ggplot2_theme/00_ggplot2_theme_poster_line_bar_chart.png)